isabelc/edd-software-specs/readme.txt

 * It lets you enable the Specs table only for downloads that need it.
 See FAQ for details.

-For more info, [see the FAQ](http://wordpress.org/plugins/easy-digital-downloads-software-specs/faq/), and the [Installation Instructions](http://wordpress.org/plugins/easy-digital-downloads-software-specs/installation/).
-Or see the [plugin's web page](http://isabelcastillo.com/docs/category/easy-digital-downloads-software-specs-plugin), or [GitHub](https://github.com/isabelc/edd-software-specs).

 == Installation ==
 1. In your WordPress dashboard, go to "Plugins -> Add New", and search for "Easy Digital Downloads - Software Specs".
 2. Click to install and then Activate the plugin.